hwheeler01/comp150/syllabus.md

 <span style="font-weight: bold;"><a name="assignments"></a>Homeworks/Assignments:</span>

-*Programming Assignments:* For each tutorial, you must submit to Sakai a `.zip` file of the required exercises for that chapter.
-The exercises are mentioned as you encounter them in the tutorials.
-In addition, each due date and a link to a list of the required exercises are on the <a class="reference external" href="#schedule">Course Schedule</a>.<br>
+*Homework Assignments:* For each homework, you must submit to Sakai a `.zip` file of the required files for that assignment.
+For the tutorial assignments, the exercises are mentioned as you encounter them in each chapter.
+Each due date and a link to a list of the required exercises are on the <a class="reference external" href="#schedule">Course Schedule</a>.<br>

-*Homework Assignments:* There are also several non-Python homework assignments, including Pip Program (assembly-language programming) and Gates Homework.
-The links to these homeworks and their due dates are on the <a class="reference external" href="#schedule">Course Schedule</a>.

-*Pair Programming:* Pair Programming is when two people collaborate on one problem with one person coding while the other looks on.
+[Pair Programming](http://hwheeler01.github.io/comp150/pairprogram/) is when two people collaborate on one problem with one person coding while the other looks on.
 For novices and professionals alike, pair programming often leads to better, faster, and more enjoyable project completion.
-We will have the option to do pair programming in this course for in-class work and programming assignments. **However, your exams will NOT be in pairs!** Read the page on how to make pair programming work and requirements for using it in this class <a href="{{ site.baseurl }}/pairprogram">here</a>.
+You have the option to do pair programming in this course for most of the homework assignments. **However, your exams will NOT be in pairs!**

-*Python Project:* You will form teams of two or three, to complete a project, which is a major programming assignment in Python.
+*Python Project:* You will form teams of two or three to complete a project, which is a major programming assignment in Python.
 Some suggestions for the project can be found <a href="http://hwheeler01.github.io/comp150/HW/Project.html">here.</a> This will be discussed further in class.<br>

 ***Important note about pair/team submissions:*** For pair/team assignments, only one person needs to submit the archive of programs (everyone should have their own copy for reference), but each team member must submit their own independently written `log.txt` file with the requested information for that assignment.

 ***Important note about the group project:*** You are expected to fully participate in the group project.
 Your individual grade may be modified depending upon your contribution to the project and your cooperative and substantive participation.
-This will be assessed by instructor walk-throughs during class and by the *Team Participation* form completed by each team member.<br>
+This will be assessed by instructor walk-throughs during class and the `log.txt` form completed by each team member.<br>

 <span style="font-weight: bold;"><a name="env"></a>Programming Environment: </span><br>

 We will be programming in Python, available in the University Windows labs, and as a download to your own computer.
 There are several choices based on program version and operating system.
 You should get Python the latest version 3.6.0 for your operating system from the central site <a href="https://www.python.org/downloads/">https://www.python.org/downloads/</a>.
-Python comes with the graphical interface, Idle, which we will use.
+Python comes with the graphical interface called Idle, which we will use.

 - Recommended storage options for course work:
 	- Cloud-based storage like Box or Google Drive